ffftt001/tts-emotion/README.md

 A common problem with AI voiceovers involves its lack of realism, especially in the aspects of emotion and tone.
 This project attempts to improve the functionality of text-to-speech (TTS) of AI voices through finetuning existing TTS models to better incorporate human emotion, creating a more realistic and immersive AI audio experience.

-### PREREQUISITES

-Refer to requirement.txt for the full list of prerequisites needed to run the project.

 ### This project is mainly built With

 - [Flask](https://github.com/pallets/flask)